slok/kahoy/README.md

 ## :tada: Introduction

+Did you ever wish for a tool that could deploy all your manifests to a Kubernetes cluster without much hassle?
+Without worrying about applying the manifests in a specific order with kubectl, or setting up a complex CI workflow or even installing a more advanced tool that you first need to learn and observe.

+You probably noticed a big gap between what can be done with kubectl and more advanced tools like Helm and Spinnaker.
+But.. what about all the cases where we just need a bit more than what kubectl can offer?

-Kahoy is a minimal and flexible tool to sync/deploy your Kubernetes resource **raw** manifests and a cluster.
+Kahoy is a minimal and flexible tool to deploy your Kubernetes **raw** manifest resources to a cluster.

-Focuses on Gitops, and Kubernetes resources (not apps/releases/services/whatever) and understands git repositories.
+It's based on GitOps principles, and **out of the box** Kubernetes resources.
+It does not need apps/releases/services/or any other Custom Resource Definitions to manage deployments.

-Unlike other tools, Kahoy will adapt to your needs and not the other way around, its been designed and developed to be generic and flexible enough for raw manifests without adding unneeded complexity.
+Kahoy will adapt to your needs and not the other way around, its been designed and developed to be generic and flexible enough for raw manifests without adding unneeded complexity.

 ## :checkered_flag: Features